adRise/update-pr-branch/README.md

 Default: false

 The action will consider PRs that have ongoing checks.
 This is useful when the action is triggered while checks for some otherwise qualified PRs are still in progress.
+Note, this option works only when `require_passed_checks` is set to `true`.

 ### `sort`